Setting up your homepage with Handy

 You can select how many products display in this section from the Number of products dropdown.

 By default, your products will appear in a single row of uniform product images, however, you can also opt to create an alternate layout that creates a mosaic emphasizing one product by selecting Emphasize product.
 Note that this setting only affects larger screens (desktops and some tablets in landscape mode).

 Mobile collections are a unique type of section that are only visible on mobile screens.
-They pull the collections menu (or mega navigation) our of the navigation and feature it a section on your homepage for a quicker collections overview and improved product discoverability.
+They pull the collections menu (or mega navigation) out of the navigation and feature it as a section on your homepage for a quicker collections overview and improved product discoverability.

 To preview a mobile collection in your store, ensure that you've selected Small screen in the bottom left corner of the theme editor.

 Start by assigning a heading to the section in the Heading field.
 We've suggested "Browse by" but you can use anything you want.

 If you want to Show images (collection thumbnail images beside the collection titles, that is) check that box.

 You can customize how customers browse your products using the Display dropdown.
 You can display: Tags, Products, or Titles only.
 You can also opt to Truncate list after, meaning that only your specified number of items will show as nested tags/products.